LuckyLibra/AssignmentTwo/README.md

 # AssignmentTwo
-The automated testing folder contains a README file which describes each of the automated test cases along with their .bat file.
+The automated testing folder contains a README file which describes each of the automated test cases along with their .bat file, these automated test cases have been designed to show the various functionalities of the system and ensure they correctly operate.
+It is suggested to the view these first, then if additional or further testing is required:

 To test the files manually:

 To compile run "make" in the root folder